Faye Hammill

 Faye Hammill FRSE is a professor in the University of Glasgow, specialising in North American and British modern writing in the first half of the twentieth century, what is often called "middlebrow".
 Her recent focus is ocean liners in literature.
 She is a Fellow of the Royal Society of Edinburgh (2021).

 Education and career

 Hammill graduated with a First Class degree in English Language & Literature with French from the University of Birmingham (1995) and completed her doctorate four years later in Canadian Literature.
-She lectured in English for three years at Cardiff University and then spent five years at Liverpool University, becoming senior lecturer in 2006.
-Moving to Glasgow, Hammill taught English at Strathclyde University for six years, becoming professor in 2011, and part-time Deputy Associate Principal (Research) in 2016.
+She lectured in English for three years at Liverpool University, and then spent five years at Cardiff University, becoming senior lecturer in 2006.
+Moving to Glasgow, Hammill taught English at Strathclyde University for ten years, becoming professor in 2011, and part-time Deputy Associate Principal (Research) in 2016.

 Since 2017, she has been professor in English Literature in the School of Critical Studies at the University of Glasgow, and has served on research assessment and peer review groups, as keynote speakers at conferences and published books and other academic research.